 Does Oldham's Pennine location affect solar output?
 Slightly — Oldham's higher elevation and easterly exposure to Pennine weather means around 3–5% less annual irradiance than central Manchester.
 This translates to a modest difference in system output that doesn't materially change the economics of going solar.

 Are Saddleworth properties good for solar?
 Yes — often excellent.
 The stone-built properties of the Saddleworth villages typically have well-pitched, south-facing roof sections with minimal urban shading.
 The open landscape provides strong irradiance on clear days.
-These are some of our most productive domestic installations in the OL postcode area.
+We assess eligibility during the free quote at no cost.

 Can I get solar on a stone-built terrace in Oldham?
 Yes.
-Stone-roofed properties require specialist fixings (stainless steel hook bolts into the stone ridge), which our MCS-certified installers are fully trained to use.
+Stone-roofed properties require specialist fixings (stainless steel hook bolts into the stone ridge), which our installers are fully trained to use.
 Installation on stone or slate requires more care than on concrete tiles but is entirely standard.

 Why Alliant Energy for Oldham solar?